uclh-criu/learning-datascience/Instructions/instructions-for-trainers.md

 The instructor needs to make sure that each candidate has met the prerequisites.
 Feel free to pause and help candidates out.

 A note on the datasets for workshop7.
-Candidates can either bring their own data, and work with it in R, or they can use the synthetic CCHIC dataset.
+Candidates can either bring their own data, and work with it in R, or they can use the provided UCLH data.

-At the end of this, upload the pdf document of the handout to the slack channel so that candidates can access it throughout the course.

-#### Workshop 1.

-Just consists of the slides.

-#### Workshop 2.
+#### 1: an R taster

+To give a quick taste of R & show what we will do in the course.
+Learners will be asked to type commands in R and see what happens.
+We don't expect learners to understand completely at this stage, we will return to concepts later.

+#### 2: intro to R

+#### 3: data cleaning exercise

 This does not include slides.
-Candidates navigate to the 'Workshop 2' section of the handout, read it and follow the instructions there.
+Candidates navigate to the section of the handout, read it and follow the instructions there.

 The workshop aims to demonstrate the principles of tidy data.

-A 'dirty' version of the cchic dataset is provided, as well as a clean one.
+A 'dirty' version of the dataset is provided, as well as a clean one.

-Instructors should upload the file called `dirty_CCHIC.xlsx` to Slack, get the candidates to download it, open it in their spreadsheet application, and apply the principles described in the handout to clean it up.

-It may be helpful for instructors to split the candidates into small groups of 3-5 people each, and get each group to fix a particular problem with the csv file.
-The groups then discuss the changes they made.

-#### Workshop 3.

-Just the slides.
-Share the file called `clean_CCHIC.csv` on Slack.
-Aim to read in the csv file and have a dataframe called `cchic` in each candidates R environment by the time the workshop is over.

-#### Workshop 4.
+#### 4: getting data into R

 This includes both the slides and an additional R script.
 The instructor presents the slides, and the candidates can follow along using the R script.
-Alternatively, they can type as they go along.

-Remind the candidates that they will need the variables created in this session on the next day.
-This means that their `cchic` dataframe needs to contain a `los` variable.

-#### Workshop 5.

-Remind candidates to load the same R object they created the day before.
-This cchic object should include the `los` variable.
-Allow a bit of time to make sure everyone has the dataset in their environment before demonstrating `ggplot` functions.
+Demonstrates getting in some of the course datasets.

+#### 5: data visualisation with ggplot2

 The workshop includes both the slides and the R script.
 At one point in the slides, candidates will be asked to open up the R script, and work through those examples.
 The R script should help them get a better idea of how small changes in the code can build on the same base graph.

-#### Workshop 6.

-Just consists of the slides.

-#### Workshop 7.

-Includes an R script which is just a template for working in R and analysing data generally.
-Upload to the slack channel at the beginning, and let candidates look through it in thier own time.

-Allow candidates to work with their own data.
-Just go around providing assistance as required.
-If candidates have not brought in their own data, give them the opportunity to answer questions they may be interested in using the synthetic CCHIC dataset.
+#### 6: data manipulation with dplyr

+#### 7: practical challenge using UCLH or participant provided data

+Opportunity for learners to take time to apply what they've been introduced to.
+They can either work with provided UCLH data or data they have brought themselves.
+Instructors will provide assistance as required.

+Includes an R script which contains suggestions & questions for getting started.

+Learners will be challenged to share one novel plot they have made at the end of the session and talk about it fo a minute.

 Thank you, and good luck!